Phoenix591/WSL-Gentoo-Unofficial/README.md

+Gentoo WSL Unofficial
+(lightly modified example distro launcher with Gentoo titling and official logos (trademark the Gentoo Foundation)) just add your own
+( nomultilib if wsl 1 compatibility is desired) stage 3 to checkout directory/x64/install.tar.gz ( probabily needs to be recompressed to .tar.gz)

+Note: due to my own reasons
+(I was playing with this previously, had it installed but lost the source to that and wanted to keep it installed while working and properly saving the source this time) when setting it up for myself I put a 2 after WSL

 # WSL Distro Launcher Reference Implementation
 ## Introduction
 This is the C++ reference implementation for a Windows Subsystem for Linux (WSL) distribution installer/launcher application.
 Every distro package must include a launcher app, which is responsible for completing installation & registration of your distro with WSL, and for launching new distro instances atop WSL.